 “Peter!”
 Eun shouted.
 Holo-reticles expanded and shrunk around her eyes.
 “We have less than a minute before she hits!”

 Peter, still on his feet, gripped a pair of ceiling-mounted handles.
-“Bites, I need an option!”
+“Bites, gimme an option!”

-“I AM EQUIPPED WITH AN EMERGENCY HARNESS, WHICH HAS BEEN FITTED WITH A CUSTOM-ENGINEERED, DECELERANT TETHER.
-IF I AM MANEUVERED CORRECTLY, YOU CAN CATCH HOLLY AND PROTECT BOTH OF YOU FROM BODILY HARM.
+“I AM IN POSESSION OF AN EMERGENCY HARNESS, FITTED WITH A CUSTOM-ENGINEERED, DECELERANT TETHER.
+IF WE TIME THIS CORRECTLY, YOU CAN SAVE HOLLY FROM IMMINENT DEATH.
 MAKE SURE YOU’RE BUCKLED AND STRAPPED SECURELY TO THE—”

 “Get it out!”
 Peter yelled.
 “Now!”

-Eun blurted, “Peter, be caref—” before he screamed, “Launch me!”
+Eun blurted, “Peter, be caref—” right as he screamed, “Launch me!”
 The back of the craft clanked open.
 Gale-force wind whipped and howled.

 And then he was flying, enveloped in a wash of moonlit sky.

-She saw a figure dangling behind it, lit by the glare of the full white moon.
+Then she saw a figure behind it, lit by the glare of the full white moon.

 Her eyes widened.
 Peter.